-Term Definition floor area means the gross floor area, excluding the area of stairs, loading bays, access ways, or parking areas, of any area occupied by machinery required for air conditioning, heating, power supply, or lifts. no requirement means the use or development is not required to provide any on-site parking. parking precinct plan means a plan relating to on-site parking of cars and other vehicles within a defined area of land, shown on an overlay map in the relevant Local Provisions Schedule. pedestrian priority street means a road shown on an overlay map in the relevant Local Provisions Schedule, as having active street frontages where pedestrian movement and activity take priority over siting of vehicle parking and access.
+Term Definition floor area means the gross floor area, excluding the area of stairs, loading access ways, or parking areas, of any area occupied by machine for air conditioning, heating, power supply, or lifts. no requirement means the use or development is not required to provide any on- parking precinct plan defined area of land, shown on an overlay map in the relevant Provisions Schedule. pedestrian priority street means a road shown on an overlay map in the relevant Local Provisions Schedule, as having active street frontages where pedestrian movement and activity take priority over siting of vehicle parking and access.